denyspoltorak/metapatterns-website/metapatterns/content/foundations-of-software-architecture/arranging-communication/programming-and-architectural-paradigms.md

 +++
 weight = 1
-title = "Programming and architectural paradigms" description = "The object-oriented, functional, and procedural paradigms are the code-level manifestations of orchestration, choreography, and shared data, correspondingly." images = ["/diagrams/Communication/Paradigms%20-%20Object-oriented.png"] [sitemap] priority = 0.5
+title = "Programming and architectural paradigms" description = "The object-oriented, functional, and procedural paradigms are the code-level manifestations of orchestration, choreography, and shared data, respectively." images = ["/diagrams/Communication/Paradigms%20-%20Object-oriented.png"] [sitemap] priority = 0.5